brianlam38/Sec-Cheatsheets/Web_Cheatsheet.md

 Session Handling / Transfer / Usage:
 * Steal the user cookie via.
 XSS.
-  * Mitigated by `HttpOnly` flag: instructs web browsers not to allow scripts (e.g. JavaScript or VBscript) an ability to access the cookies via the DOM document.cookie object)
+  * Mitigated by `HttpOnly` flag: instructs web browsers not to allow scripts to access cookies. via the DOM document.cookie object.
 * Steal the user cookie via. redirection to an external page.

 Session Clean-Up: